Unruly air passengers hit with $500,000 in new fines

 So Tourism Australian's new campaign has taken a different tack.
 "It's Our Best Shot for Travel" launched domestically this week and is a drive to get more people vaccinated.

-4. The US has extended border restrictions and adds more countries to 'do not travel' list
+4. The US has extended border restrictions and added more countries to 'do not travel' list

 The US has been limiting nonessential travel along both borders since the start of the pandemic, with exceptions being made for cross-border trade, US citizens and lawful permanent residents, as well as people traveling for reasons such as medical purposes or to attend school.